 Victorian public health services need a system that is quick, easy to use and captures complete and accurate information.
 The performance of the initial system introduced in 2009 was slow and it was not easy to use.
 Nor did it enable sharing of accurate information for statewide reporting.
 The VHIMS program of reforms includes various improvements that support efficient incident reporting and meaningful data.

-Read the latest on the VHIMS program of reforms.
+Read about the VHIMS program of reforms.

 Accessing VHIMS data